-Effects of palbociclib on the pharmacokinetics of other medicinal products
+Effects of palbociclib on the pharmacokinetics of other medicinal products may need to be reduced when coadministered with IBRANCE as IBRANCE may increase their exposure.

 Palbociclib is a weak, time-dependent inhibitor of CYP3A following daily 125 mg dosing at steady state.
-Co-administration of multiple doses of palbociclib with midazolam increased the midazolam AUC ${inf}$ and C ${max}$ values by 61% and 37%, respectively, as compared with administration of midazolam alone.
+Coadministration of multiple doses of palbociclib with midazolam increased the midazolam AUC{inf} and C{max} values by 61% and 37%, respectively, as compared with administration of midazolam alone.

-The dose of sensitive CYP3A substrates with a narrow therapeutic index (e.g., alfentanil, cyclosporine, dihydroergotamine, ergotamine, everolimus, fentanyl, pimozide, quinidine, sirolimus, and tacrolimus) may need to be reduced when co-administered with IBRANCE as IBRANCE may increase their exposure.
+The dose of sensitive CYP3A substrates with a narrow therapeutic index (e.g., alfentanil, cyclosporine, dihydroergotamine, ergotamine, everolimus, fentanyl, pimozide, quinidine, sirolimus, and tacrolimus)